aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-customize-outlook-notes-aspose-email-java/_index.md

 ## How to Create Outlook Notes Java – Step‑by‑Step Guide

+This guide walks you through the complete lifecycle of an Outlook note, from loading an existing MSG file to customizing its appearance and finally persisting it within a PST archive.
+Each step is illustrated with concise Java snippets, enabling you to integrate note creation into batch jobs, services, or desktop utilities with minimal effort.

 ### Step 1: Load an MSG File (Convert MSG to Note)

+`MapiMessage` is Aspose.Email’s representation of an Outlook message file (MSG, EML, etc.).
+Loading the MSG gives you access to all original properties (subject, body, attachments) which you can then map onto a note.

 ```java
 import com.aspose.email.MapiMessage;